robertcigan/home_control_arduino/README.md

 ### Secrets Configuration

-OTA update credentials are stored in `src/secrets.h` (not committed to git for security).
+OTA update and web config credentials are stored in `src/secrets.h` (not committed to git for security).

 **Setup:**
 1. Copy `src/secrets.h.example` to `src/secrets.h`